top of page

 Movement Song is a fiction-documentary hybrid feature, weaving an experimental narrative form.
 Noa's journey from Amsterdam to Southern France halfway through the film unearths the documentary layer, as she encounters the tangible remnants of James Baldwin’s legacy: his typewriter, letters, LPs, Légion d'honneur, paintings, books, and more.
 This archive is preserved not in a formal institution, but in the intimate care of Jill Hutchinson, the beloved partner of Baldwin’s late brother David.

 Noa arrives with the weight of her own grief, only to witness how Jill has been safeguarding the archive through grief and love.
 This encounter becomes a portal of healing, both for Noa, and for the trajectory of the film.
-It reveals a radical proposition: It is love that holds archive.

 The research for Movement Song began when Mayıs Rukel traveled to St.Paul-de-Vence in 2022, to trace the legacy of James Baldwin, while on a grief pilgrimage of his own.
-Known as a writer who lived much of his life in (self)exile, Baldwin had chosen St.Paul-de-Vence as a rare site of belonging.
+Known as a writer who lived much of his life in exile, Baldwin had chosen St.Paul-de-Vence as a rare site of belonging.
 He had hoped the house would become a writer’s retreat for the African diaspora writers after his death.
-But the estate was claimed by developers, demolished, and replaced by a gated luxury community.
+But the estate was claimed by developers, demolished, and replaced by gated luxury residencies.

 During the research process, Mayıs Rukel connected with Baldwin scholar Magdalena J. Zaborowska, professor at the University of Michigan and author of Me and My House: James Baldwin's Last Decade in France and James Baldwin's Turkish Decade: Erotics of Exile.
 Zaborowska generously shared access to her archives and extended her network, offering photographs of Baldwin’s home before its destruction and facilitating contact with Jill Hutchinson.
 In May 2023, Jill agreed to take part in Movement Song and welcomed Mayıs and Victoria into her home in Vence.